 To harvest the entire plant from root, use a weeding fork.
+I have and can recommend this one.
 Angel the fork about an inch into the soil to loosen the root, and then carefully pull the entire plant from the ground.
 Shake free from dirt and remove any damp or slimy leaves.

-Ideally, you would harvest dandelion while it’s still young, as it becomes extremely bitter after the leaves become too bitter.
+Ideally, you would harvest dandelion while it’s still young, as it becomes extremely bitter after the leaves become older.